justaugustus/site/src/posts/bsky-comments.md

 ---

 This is a test post which has commenting via Bluesky enabled!
-To learn more about how this was done, check out the [main page](https://blahg-bsky.netlify.app).
+To learn more about how this was done, check out the [`blahg-bsky` template site](https://blahg-bsky.netlify.app).